 Strengthens resilient communities

 Collective Action Studio (CAS) is a community art organization.
-We produce artwork, curate exhibitions, and develop artistic and educational projects.
+We produce artwork, curate exhibitions, formulate structural frameworks, and develop artistic and educational programs.
 Our goal is to develop access, equity, and learning opportunities for the community, to advance social justice, and to bolster communities through the arts.

 Justin Charles Hoover (胡智騰)